benjamin-chan/Covid19-Racial-Disparities/README.md

 * [CSV](https://docs.google.com/spreadsheets/d/e/2PACX-1vR_xmYt4ACPDZCDJcY12kCiMiH0ODyx3E1ZvgOHB8ae1tRcjXbs_yWBOA4j4uoCEADVfC1PS2jYO68B/pub?gid=43720681&single=true&output=csv)
   * Google Docs spreadsheet
   * The data is not currently packaged in The COVID Racial Data Tracker's data API
+  * Data is "updated twice per week"; from what I can tell it's updated on Sunday and Wednesday
 * [Github](https://github.com/COVID19Tracking)
   * This didn't prove to be too terribly useful; it houses the repos for their main data products